 If you’re looking for a good butter alternative, you should take a moment to know that a growing body of scientific research supports that not all saturated fats are bad for us.†

 In fact, one particular odd-chain saturated fatty acid, named C15:0 (or pentadecanoic acid), present in trace levels in butter, has actually been associated with positive health benefits.
-Recent studies support that C15:0 may be the first essential fatty acid to be discovered in 90 years, serving to nourish our cells and give them a fighting chance to stay healthy and resilient instead of breaking down and becoming fragile as we age.*†
+Science supports that C15:0 is the first essential fatty acid to be discovered in 90 years, serving to nourish our cells and give them a fighting chance to stay healthy and resilient instead of breaking down and becoming fragile as we age.*†

 You likely aren’t getting much C15:0 in your diet, because this good saturated fatty acid is found in whole milk products, like butter.
-The problem is, by consuming full fat butter, you are also getting much higher doses of “bad” even-chain saturated fats (like C16:0) that have been repeatedly associated with higher risks of chronic diseases.
+The problem is, by consuming full-fat butter, you are also getting much higher doses of “bad” even-chain saturated fats (like C16:0), which are pro-inflammatory and may increase your risk of chronic diseases.

 So what’s the solution?
 You can look for a healthier butter alternative other than margarine, and you can take a pure, once-a-day C15:0 supplement to keep your cells healthy and thriving.*†

 When considering what to use as a butter substitute you essentially have two categories: butter used as spread, and butter substitutes used for baking.

 Here are some top choices for each category.